 As Rita points out with the cliche “Culture eats strategy for breakfast”.
 Changing Norms takes time, leadership, and trust from the team.

 The news is the data used in the data strategy.
 If you’re of the opinion you need just one business strategy, this is the point where data and that strategy intersect.

 If you can’t measure it, you can’t use it to drive the futureRita Gunther McGrath

 This is where and how your organisation uses data and information.
-How can you exploit the data that is unique to your organisation and turn it into competitive benefit?
-What does your organisation know, hidden in its systems, that no-one else knows?
+How can you exploit the data that is unique to your organisation and turn it into a competitive benefit?
+What does your organisation know, hidden in its systems, that no one else knows?
 How can you combine that with other information to create the killer edge?